Too Bad You're Beautiful: Reception and legacy

 In a 5/5 review, Punk News praised the album for its variety of musical styles and elements, from the hardcore of album opener "The Royal Crown vs. Blue Duchess" to the metal of "Cherry Kiss" to the acoustic emo of "Chloroform Perfume" and the spoken word of "Mercury Rising."
 The review highlighted "Take Her to the Music Store" and "Reflections" as examples of how the band can quickly change tempo and song structure.
-The review called closing track "Short Stories with Tragic Endings" a masterpiece, praising the use of violins and Melanie Wells's performance.
+The review called closing track "Short Stories with Tragic Endings" a masterpiece, praising the use of violins and Melanie Wills's performance.

 In 2020, Brooklyn Vegan included Too Bad You're Beautiful on its list of "15 albums that defined the 2000s post-hardcore boom."